a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 ## More On Architecture ##
 ### Event Driven Architecture - Part 1 ###
+1. Topics:
+	1. What is Blocking?
+	2. What is Non-Blocking?
+2. Web 2.0 applications
+	1.

 ### Event Driven Architecture - Part 2 ###
 ### Web Hooks ###
 ### Shared Nothing Architecture ###